Picking LSU a no-brainer for Texas star Caden Sterns: 'It’s always been my dream school'

 Sterns has recently spent substantial time in Baton Rouge, catching the Alabama game at Tiger Stadium last fall and seeing his older brother, Jordan, a former defensive back at Oklahoma State who is doing his pre-draft workouts there.

-Besides always envisioning himself playing for the Purple-and-Gold, Sterns’ decision became a slam dunk last November when LSU made Ed Orgeron its full-time head coach.
+Besides always envisioning himself playing for the purple and gold, Sterns’ decision became a slam dunk last November when LSU made Ed Orgeron its full-time head coach.
 Sterns committed the following day.

 “He’s a motivator and the way he goes about everything, you can tell that he wakes up every morning excited to be the coach at LSU,” Sterns said of Orgeron.
 “He’ll talk to you 10 seconds and make you want to strap up pads and go hit some bodies.
 He has a fire in him.
 His job means a lot to him.
 It’s not about money or anything like that.
 He loves the State of Louisiana and he loves LSU.
 I respect him for that.”